Conversational Analytics: What It Is, How It Works, and How to Implement It in 2026

 The system parses your question to identify entities (metrics, dimensions, time periods) and intent (comparison, trend, filter).
 Advanced implementations use fine-tuned LLMs trained on domain-specific terminology.
 For example, a marketing-trained model knows that "ROAS" refers to return on ad spend, not a generic acronym.

-The NLP layer also handles ambiguity.
+Ambiguous queries like "Why did sales increase?" often fail—NLP interprets the question structure but cannot perform causal analysis without correlation data.
+The NLP layer handles ambiguity by inferring context.
 If you ask "How did Meta perform?" the system infers whether you mean Meta Ads spend, impressions, or conversion rate based on prior context or prompts you to clarify.

 Stage 2: Query Generation